Peking duck: Raising the duck

 The ducks used to prepare Peking duck originated in Nanjing.
 They were large, had black feathers, and lived in the canals that linked the city to major waterways.

 With the relocation of the Chinese capital to Beijing, supply barge traffic increased in that area.
 Often these barges spilled water into side-canals, providing a habitat for the ducks.
 By the time of adoption of five-spice powder, a new breed of duck had been domesticated by Chinese farmers.

-Newly hatched ducks are raised in a free-range environment for the first 45 days of their lives, and force-fed 4 times a day for the next 15–20 days, resulting in ducks that weigh 5–7 kg (11–15 lbs).
+Newly hatched ducks are raised in a free-range environment for the first 45 days of their lives, and force-fed 4 times a day for the next 15–20 days, resulting in ducks that weigh 5–7 kg.
+(Another source states that ducks should be at least 3.25 kg, have more than 5.5 mm of subcutaneous fat, a well-developed chest, and at least 5.0% of intramuscular fat.)
 The force-feeding of the ducks led to an alternate name for the animal, "Peking stuffed duck" (北京填鸭 (北京填鴨, běijīng tián yā)).

+Force-feeding is necessitated by the slow growth rate of ducks as well as the traditional requirements for fat content.
+It leads to relatively fast growth at the cost of high rates of dead and otherwise unusable ducks (each amounting to about 20%) as well as poor feed conversion.
+After all, it is unrealistic to expect a duck to swallow 600 g of food daily without issue, given that a duck normally eats 200 g of food per day when left alone.
+Newer broiler-type Peking duck breeds mature without the need of force-feeding, which reduces animal suffering and frees up human labor: each laborer could raise 500 force-fed ducks or 5,000 non-force-feed ducks.

+Two main breeds are available: a fattier breed for those preferring the traditional taste and a leaner breed with large chest muscles for younger palates.
+The lean type matures in 40 days and reaches 3.2 kg.
+It has higher feed-conversion compared to the fattier type.
+As of 2021, at least 95% of ducks used in Beijing needed no force-feeding.